justinm0rgan/gun-violence/README.md

 - Delaware
 - South Carolina

-States with NO mass shooting incidents during the timeframe of the data were:
+States with no mass shooting incidents were:
 - Vermont
 - North Dakota
 - Wyoming